-How to find all credit recovery apex courses:
+How to find all credit recovery APEX courses:

-- 1. Log onto hub (houstonisd.org/hub) - Click on login with hisd and the students will sign in with their hisd emails and passwords Email looks like: s(student#)@online.houstonisd.org Password: mmddyyyy (if the student did not change it) - 3.
-Click on then digital resources (if don't see it when you login then click on more and then digital resources) - 4.
-Click on apex (if not on top resources click in search bar and type apex) - 5.
-Click apex and it will do an auto login - 6.
-All courses will load - 7.
-ONLY COMPLETE COURSES WITH -SS at the end of them - 8.
+- 1. Log onto Canvas (canvas.houstonisd.org) - 2.
+Click on login with hisd and the students will sign in with their hisd emails and passwords

+Email looks like: s(student#)@online.houstonisd.org

+Password: mmddyyyy (if the student did not change it)

+- 1. Click on then digital resources (if don't see it when you login then click on more and then digital resources) - 2.
+Click on apex (if not on top resources click in search bar and type apex) - 3.
+Click apex and it will do an auto login - 4.
+All courses will load - 5.
+ONLY COMPLETE COURSES WITH -SS at the end of them - 6.
 When you finish a course send a message to the appropriate channel on teams so the teacher can finish you out and you can move on to your next course.